- See a full list of publications

-Tara Alberts is a Lecturer in Early Modern History.
+Tara Alberts is a Senior Lecturer in Early Modern History.
 Before joining the Department of History in 2012 she held a Research Fellowship at Jesus College, Cambridge, and was a Max Weber Fellow at the European University Institute, Italy.

 Her research explores on encounters and exchanges between Europe and Asia between c.1500 and c.1700.
 Her current project focuses on the circulation of medicines and the exchange of ideas about health and healing on the trade routes of sixteenth- and seventeenth-century Southeast Asia.